Founding Member, Herrmann Dispute Resolution Services, LLC

 Jack Herrmann graduated from Phillips Academy in Andover, MA and from Washington and Lee University in Lexington, VA earning a Bachelor of Science degree with special attainments in Business Administration.

 Jack Herrmann has over thirty (30) years of experience in the investment business, including serving clients as a broker, Portfolio Manager and founder of a private Registered Investment Advisory firm.
 His managerial assignments included serving as Branch Manager, Resident Managing Officer and a Manager of Branch Administration.
-He began his business career with the former Irving Trust Company at One Wall Street in New York City.
-Mr. Herrmann has worked at several NYSE-member firms and their successors including Wheat First Securities, Merrill Lynch, and Robinson Humphrey.
-He has provided investment consulting and advisory services to the U.S. Department of Justice in Washington, DC; a major state agency; a state Bar Foundation; bankruptcy Trustees; law firms; private foundations; Trusts; businesses; individuals and families.
+He has provided investment consulting and advisory services to the U.S. Department of Justice in Washington, DC; a state agency; a state Bar Foundation; bankruptcy Trustees; law firms; private foundations; Trusts and Estates; businesses; professional groups; individuals and families.

 For ten (10) years Jack Herrmann served on the Board of a private foundation, and the last three years served as Chair of the Finance and Investment Committee.
 That Committee monitors the Board's conformity with its fiduciary responsibility, and that of the Investment Advisor and Investment Managers.
 The foundation has current assets approximating $500 million.